NZMSA/2023-Phase-2/data-science/3. Azure/README.md

 Welcome to Phase 2 Task 3!
 Congratulations for making it so far.
 Microsoft Azure is a cloud computing platform and service provided by Microsoft.
 For this task, you will learn how data scientists deploy machine learning models via the machine learning service in Microsoft's Azure.

-Feel free to take a look at [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-and-where?tabs=azcli) if you're not familiar with the concept of deployment in Azure.

 # Prerequisites
 1. An Azure account.
 If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/en-us/free/) before you begin.
 2. Python or Anaconda